geekshow/TSDZ2-Smart-EBike-1/README.md

 This repository is updated by mbrusa.

-This fork is based on the TSDZ2-v0.20beta1 adapted for Tongsheng protocol displays, like stock VLCD5, VLCD6, XH18 or other displays with the same protocol and 6-pin Tonsheng connector, SW102, DZ41 from Enerdan or 850C for TSDZ2.
+This fork is based on the TSDZ2-v0.20beta1 adapted for Tongsheng protocol displays, like stock VLCD5, VLCD6, XH18 or other displays with the same protocol and 6-pin Tonsheng connector, SW102, DZ41 from Enerprof or 850C for TSDZ2.
 With these last displays, the visualization of data and errors must be checked..

 An Italian language forum thread is published at [jobike.it.](http://www.jobike.it/forum/topic.asp?TOPIC_ID=76426&whichpage=61).